 - Submission on project maps or site plans are required to identify cable routes, building locations, tower locations, equipment locations and all structures and facilities that are part of the project.
-The default buffer is set to 25 feet. - DO NOT START consultation without first speaking with RUS Telecom Division staff.
-You can reach out through the "Contact Us" link in the application with any questions. - Expanding use of .53 authority for "No Potential" determinations per Secs.
+The default buffer has been changed from 75 feet to 25 feet. - DO NOT START consultation without first speaking with RUS Telecom Division staff.
+You can reach out through the "Contact Us" link with any questions. - Expanding use of .53 authority for "No Potential" determinations per Secs.
 7 ESA and 106 NHPA. - Not requiring initiation of coordination prior to application submission.